 Hi, I just joined the list and was looking through some of the

-I have a question for those linux programmers out there. i'm
+I have a question for those linux programmers out

 a program on linux (kubuntu to be specific) that requires